 - What does Level 4 Funding receive?
 We receive a broker fee, and points, for brokering the Loan.
 They are typically 3 points plus a $995 documentation fee paid in escrow by the borrower.

 - Are there Loan Servicing fees?
-Yes, there are, but you pay none.
-We pay the fee for Loan Servicing or the borrower(s) pays the fee.
+Yes, there are, but you pay for none.
+We deliver the fee for Loan Servicing, or the borrower(s) pays the price.
 The Note is serviced by our preferred vendor Evergreen Note Servicing.

-- We are not selling the Note; Level 4 Funding LLC is acting as Mortgage Broker, licensed in Arizona, MB 0923961, acting as broker between you and the borrower(s).
-Some employees at Level 4 Funding LLC are also licensed Arizona Real Estate Agents and Insurance Agents.
-We do not act as dual agents on any Loan; however, some broker agents will have transactions where an employee at Level 4 Funding LLC is also employed as the broker agents.
+- We are not selling the Note; Level 4 Funding LLC is acting as Mortgage Broker, licensed in Arizona, MB 0923961, acting as a broker between you and the borrower(s).
+Some employees at Level 4 Funding LLC have also licensed Arizona Real Estate Agents and Insurance Agents.
+We do not act as dual agents on any Loan; however, some broker agents will have transactions where an employee at Level 4 Funding LLC is also employed as the broker agent.

-- You will fund the Loan for borrower(s) in escrow at an Arizona Title Company, and the funds need to be wired 1 day before close of escrow.
+- You will fund the Loan for the borrower(s) in escrow at an Arizona Title Company, and the funds need to be wired one day before the closing of escrow.
 The Title Insurance Company is First American Title Insurance Company.
 In Arizona, the Title Company will also act as the Escrow Company.
 Each Deed of Trust is insured by a Lender ALTA Title Policy from First American Title Insurance Company.

 - There is no contractual relationship between Level 4 Funding LLC and First American Title Insurance Company or Evergreen Loan Servicing, nor does Level 4 Funding LLC receive any compensation from these vendors.

-- Note is secured by 1st Deed of Trust which is a First Note Lien Position on the property.
+- The note is secured by the 1st Deed of Trust, a First Note Lien Position on the property.
 This means you have the 1st position on the property and are 1st in line to be paid.

 The Note pays a high interest when compared to other investments.